Yachting and Boating Glossary of Terms

 Planing hull.
 A boat hull designed to ride on top of the water rather than plowing through it.

 Port (direction).
 The left side of a boat when facing the bow.
 Signified by Red.
-Opposite side from Starboard.
+The opposite side from Starboard.
 Trick to remember - 'After a party, there’s no red port left”.

 Port (place).
 A marina harbor or commercial dock for boats.